 Recording and marketing music costs money, which local, original bands are clearly struggling to make back through gigs or album sales - so most musicians have a ‘day job’ to make ends meet - which doesn’t leave them much time to be creatively productive.

-If our musicians are barely earning enough money annually to cover the cost of recording a studio album, and they can’t afford the time to create or record new music, how is the Australian music industry supposed to thrive, grow and position new Aussie music on the global stage into the future?
+If our musicians are barely earning enough money annually to cover the cost of recording a studio album, and they can’t afford the time to create or record new music, how will the Australian music industry thrive, grow and position new Aussie music on the global stage into the future?

 How will we fix it?